 This bag hasn’t ripped or frayed AT ALL on us.
 In almost 2 years!
 And we use is almost every day.
 It’s still sturdy and holding up great.

-To top it off, it’s really inexpensive compared to other bags!
+It’s also really inexpensive compared to similar bags!
 You’ll also notice a BUNCH of other great reviews from happy parents on Amazon.
-Score!

 I’ve really been looking forward to reviewing this thing.
-It’s a MUST.
+It’s a baby MUST have.
 I really don’t know how we’d get by without it.
 I just love it…can you tell?